-2.2: Require or incentivize the connection of stub streets to adjacent properties to allow for future connection of local or collector streets
+2.2: Require or incentivize the connection of stub streets to adjacent properties to allow for future connection of local or collector streets.

-- All new development should connect to or stub-out to adjacent parcels (even vacant parcels), providing cross access at regular intervals. - Current regulations require connections to adjacent properties but could be improved by: - Specifying that stub streets should connect to adjoining properties at logical points (i.e. not undevelopable floodplain or wetland areas) - Implementing an incentive that provides a one (1) lot density bonus for the provision of additional stub-outs, over and above established minimums, if designed appropriately - When connecting subdivisions with streets is not possible due to environmental constraints or adjacent incompatible uses (such as an industrial area with truck traffic) or lacks public support, connecting subdivisions via a sidewalk or path should be explored. - If a stub-out street ends at a creek or water body, require fee-in-lieu for half of the bridge or culvert construction so that the project can be completed when the adjacent parcel develops.
+- All new development should connect to or stub-out to adjacent parcels (even vacant parcels), providing cross access at regular intervals. - Current regulations require connections to adjacent properties but could be improved by: - Specifying that stub streets should connect to adjoining properties at logical points (i.e. not undevelopable floodplain or wetland areas). - Requiring at least two road connections if a subdivision has over 30 lots for emergency access purposes. - Implementing an incentive that provides a one (1) lot density bonus for the provision of additional stub-outs, over and above established minimums, if designed appropriately. - When connecting subdivisions with streets is not possible due to environmental constraints or adjacent incompatible uses (such as an industrial area with truck traffic) or lacks public support, connecting subdivisions via a sidewalk or path should be explored. - If a stub-out street ends at a creek or water body, require fee-in-lieu for half of the

-• Require cross access between adjacent nonresidential parcels where streets do not exist.
+- bridge or culvert construction so that the project can be completed when the adjacent parcel develops. - Require cross access between adjacent nonresidential parcels where streets do not exist.